Read here about the details on selection criteria for the 2019 awards.

 1. Excellence in research achievement in the sciences including engineering, mathematics, medical research and technology, shown by track record and/or by clearly demonstrated potential.
+Applicants from the social/behavioural sciences will be considered if their research demonstrates significant scientific, analytical rigour.
 Track record could include:

 - Specific research achievements

 2. Excellence and passion in communication and community engagement to promote understanding and engagement in science.
 This may be demonstrated through achievements in specific science promotion activities and/or through potential to connect with varied non-scientific audiences.
 Good examples are those that would not normally be considered part of “normal duties”.

 - Initiation of or participation in school science activities, teacher development programs or parent presentations

 - Significant public science presentations or involvement in community science events (e.g. Festival of Ideas, National Science Week)

 - Author or contributor to popular science books or book for schools, Television or Radio documentary, or online blog

 - Writer or initiator of regular column or presenter of regular series/segment or blog (mainstream media, science journal, online etc)

 - Engaged or featured in national mainstream, state, local or regional media